Saint-Séverin, Paris: Stained glass

 A large part of the stained glass dates to the second part of the 15th century.
-This includes the rose window on the west front, which portrays a Tree of Jesse, depicting the genealogy of Christ from 1482.
+This includes the rose window on the west front from 1482, which portrays a Tree of Jesse, depicting the genealogy of Christ.
 Much of this window is hidden by the case of the organ, installed in the 18th century.

 Beneath the vaults of the choir, the windows in the three central bays were installed in their present location in the 16th century.
 These windows were probably part of the original Gothic chevet of 1450.
 From left to right, they depict Saint John the Baptist, Saint Michael, the Virgin and Child, Christ Carrying the World, Saint John the Evangelist, and Saint Martin of Tours.
 The windows of the upper bays of the nave are also from the 15th century.
 Saint Severin, the patron of the church, is represented there.
 At the bottom of the window is a portrait of the donors who gave the window.